c [dot] a [dot] zednik [at] tue [dot] nl

 neurocat GmbH

-neurocat is developing a product to bring explainable AI tools to market.
-I am helping them do that.
+neurocat was developing a product to bring explainable AI tools to market.
+I was helping them do that.

 Principal Investigator (with Jens Harbecke, Witten/Herdecke Universität), April 2019 - March 2022